 As Sky & Telescope's News Editor, Monica commissions, writes, and edits articles on the latest news in astronomy science, observing, and technology.
-She also writes and edits articles for the print magazine, creates a yearly page-a-day calendar, and corresponds with readers about that bright star in the sky and the nature of black holes, among many other things.
+She writes and edits feature articles for the print magazine as well, including a November 2020 feature article on the Parker Solar Probe that won the Solar Physics Division's Popular Media Award.
+She enjoys corresponding with readers about that bright star in the sky and the nature of black holes, among many other things.

 Monica joined the staff in 2012 as web editor, with a primary mission of creating, maintaining, and updating website content.
 She guided the website through a major migration in 2014 and managed the overhaul of the site's interactive sky chart.